RockHong/vim-env/README.md

 ###color scheme
 It says *solarized* is good color scheme.
 There is a [plugin][15] for it.
-Maybe you don't need it, if your terminal also has taht color scheme.
+Maybe you don't need it, if your terminal also has that color scheme.

 ###On Windows 7
 If encounter problem with `^M`, run the following command in cygwin